-I have my system designed to backup at 1AM each day.
+I have my system designed to back up at 1 AM each day.
 That’s just one option as I could also have it back up when it detects my computer is inactive.
 I could even refine that option by defining the inactivity timeframe before it starts.
-I also like that I can add 2-factor authentication to my account and it includes unlimited storage for a very reasonable fee.
-They also provide a free trial so you can see what the control panel and backend look like.
-The cost is about $60 a year.
+I also like that I can add 2-factor authentication to my account, and it includes unlimited storage for a very reasonable fee.
+They also provide a free trial, so you can see what the control panel and backend look like.
+The cost is about $70 a year.

 The company does provide a useful backup guide.
-If you’ve never used an online backup service, it may take awhile for the first backup.
+If you’ve never used an online backup service, it may take a while for the first backup.
 It really depends on how much data you have and your upload speed.
 So, start with your most critical/valuable files first.

 The service makes it easy to process and organize items.
-I’ll add in all my RSS feeds, YouTube channels and search terms.
-The items are then pulled in and I can choose how to display the items.
-And while I’ve always appreciated a good headline, Feedly makes my scanning easier by also showing a popularity count of the item, which also helps me decide if I want to read it.
+I’ll add in my RSS feeds, YouTube channels, and search terms.
+The articles are then pulled in, and I can choose how to display the items.
+And while I’ve always appreciated a good headline, Feedly makes my scanning easier by also showing a popularity count of the article, which also helps me decide if I want to read it.

 My suggestion is to start small until you get the hang of the service.
 It’s easy to go “hog wild” and add in hundreds of feeds.

 I find the free online services that Google bundles under Google Drive to be a great value.
 This is partly because it’s easy to save Gmail attachments to the drive like spreadsheets and documents.
-While the individual programs like Google Spreadsheets aren’t as robust as the Micorosft programs, they handle 95% of my needs.
+While individual programs like Google Spreadsheets aren’t as robust as the Micorosft programs, they handle 95% of my needs.
 It’s also convenient to have access to these files from my phone or browser if needed.

 They also have an Evernote Importer if you want to migrate content.
 I’ve not used the tool because I still use Evernote.